-Vaping and Edibles: Self-Reported Usage Patterns Among Teens In and Out of Treatment
+Vaping and Edibles: Self-Reported Usage Patterns Among Teens In and Out of Treatment.

-We added new questions regarding cannabidiol (CBD) edible consumption and the extent of vaping to review and subsequently address these dangers in teens.
+We added new questions regarding cannabidiol edible consumption and the extent of vaping to review and subsequently address these dangers in teens.
 Identifying these patterns will inevitably direct the course of subsequent clinical interviews and treatment planning.
 Early intervention is a critical component towards preventing possible negative outcomes for substance misusing teens.

 This aspect of the research demonstrated a connection between a higher acknowledged usage pattern of teens in treatment versus teens not in treatment.
 Correlations between beliefs associated with marijuana legalization, marijuana usage by family and friends, tobacco use, connection between age at first use, and the onset of regular usage patterns were also shown to be significantly higher among teens in treatment.
 It should be no surprise therefore, that as a result of this widespread exposure, teen curiosity about vaping and edible consumption has increased to an alarming degree.